mskf3000/Tutorials-and-Cheat-Sheets/Vagrant.md

 #### Build a basic OS box.

 Set it up like any VirtualBox setup with the default user set as `sysop`.
 Just make sure the second Ethernet adapter is a “Host Only” adapter and gets the IP address of `192.168.56.20`.
-Temporarilly bring up the interface like this:
+Temporarily bring up the interface like this:

     sudo ifconfig eth1 192.168.56.20 netmask 255.255.255.0 up